ToshioCP/Gtk4-tutorial/src/sec29.src.md

 `<lookup name="item">GtkListItem</lookup>` gives the value of the item property of the GtkListItem.
 This will be the second argument of the function.
 The first parameter is always the GListItem instance, which is a 'this' object.
-The 'this' object is explained in section 31.
+The 'this' object is explained in Section 31.
 - `gtk_file_name` function is the callback function for the closure tag.
 It first checks the `info` parameter.
 Because it can be NULL when GListItem `item` is unbounded.